acorn-io/runtime/docs/docs/38-authoring/00-overview.md

 | Matches regular expression | `=~` | `"hi bob" =~ "^h"` | `true` |
 | Does not match regular expression | `!~` | `"hi bob" !~ "^h"` | `false` |

+### Regular Expressions

+Regular expression syntax is the one accepted by RE2 outlined here [https://github.com/google/re2/wiki/Syntax](https://github.com/google/re2/wiki/Syntax).
+One exception is `\C` is not accepted.

 ## Conditionals

 ### If statements